yanghengtang/tp/docs/UserGuide.md

 ## Icons used in this guide

-Here are some common icons that is used throughout this user guide
+Here are some common icons that are used throughout this user guide

 | Icons                          | Representation                                    |
 |--------------------------------|---------------------------------------------------|